Mellissa Prunty

 Chair.
 BSc., MSc OT, PhD, HCPC Registered

 Mellissa joined the NHA in 2010, has been a committee member since December 2013, and became chair in 2018.
-She is a member of the editorial team for the NHA journal, Handwriting Today.

 Olivia Alonso

-Olivia is Senior Lecturer at Psychology at Oxford Brookes.
+Olivia is senior lecturer at Psychology at Oxford Brookes.
 Her research interests concern language processing in general and the writing production process in particular.
 In her investigation, she addresses how spelling and handwriting develop throughout the lifespan and how these abilities might be disrupted in children with literacy difficulties such as developmental dyslexia.
 One of her main interests is how these processes affect each other and how this mutual influence changes with age, producing complex patterns of ability.
 She is also interested in the differences between handwriting and typewriting from a cognitive and developmental perspective.

 Lesley Harding